washucode/BLOG_YOUR_POST/README.md

 # Blog_Your_Post

 ### By Esther Wachuka
-- An app that allows users to make 60 sec pitches in different categories
+- An app that allows users view posts and writers to make posts

 ## installation
  #### In Your Terminal: